 We have seen all sorts of things on fences along the roadside during our travels with shoes and bra’s seeming to be a common theme.
-But on a diversion down a quiet side street on the outskirts of town we came across the above fence containing mostly clocks but also various measuring devices.
-Maybe someones private collection that they have chosen a rather strange place to mount the stuff? who knows but it was great to see.
+But on a diversion down a quiet side street on the outskirts of town, we came across the above fence containing mostly clocks but also various measuring devices.
+Maybe someones private collection that they have chosen a rather strange place to mount the stuff?
+Who knows, but it was great to see.

-Back at the camp and after a short stroll along the beach it was time to put our feet up and enjoy such a gorgeous day.
-It’s a tough life sometimes but I guess someone has to be the one to suffer!
+Back at the camp and after a short stroll along the beach.
+It was time to put our feet up and enjoy such a gorgeous day.
+It’s a tough life sometimes, but I guess someone has to be the one to suffer!

 The following day with the sun still shining, maybe this is some sort of record for the coast we decided that we would visit Denniston an old coal mining area that has been extensively restored by DOC and the local preservation society.
 People we had talked to had all said this is a must view.

-The views once you arrive at the top are absolutely stunning especially on a day like this with almost no clouds in the sky.
+The views once you arrive at the top are absolutely stunning, especially on a day like this with almost no clouds in the sky.
 With a dedicated parking area just for motorhomes, where you can spend the night freedom camping if you wish, It was easy to find parking before setting out to explore the area.

 Walking down from the reception area (if you can call it that) we walked past this piece of winching equipment that certainly looked like it had the power to pull numerous coal buckets wherever they needed to go.
 Strangely there was nothing nearby to say what it was actually for but we assumed it might have been part of the aerial ropeway that moved the coal down the hillside later in the history of the mine.

-Interestingly the work day ran from 5am until 2.30pm with only one shift scheduled for the day but almost everyday they ran overtime till around 5pm (at least according to the sign board) so plenty of work for those employed here.
+Interestingly the workday ran from 5am until 2.30pm with only one shift scheduled for the day, but almost every day they ran overtime till around 5pm (at least according to the signboard) so plenty of work for those employed here.

 We took a walk along a ridge that runs below the main working area that was covered in old rusting pieces of equipment it’s like they just tipped the stuff of the edge and left it there to rot.
-Obviously they had never heard of recycling.
+Obviously, they had never heard of recycling.

-Following the path down from the ridge we got to see the remnants of the old arches that were used to help the railway access the more remote parts of the mine.
-Naturally given the collapsing state of this area you cannot walk along the top of this area.
+Following the path down from the ridge, we got to see the remnants of the old arches that were used to help the railway access the more remote parts of the mine.
+Naturally given the collapsing state of this area, you cannot walk along the top of this area.

-After walking back up the path we went to see just how close we could get to the arches.
-To get close you need to walk past the old railway sheds where they repaired anything associated with the railway.
-However from here you cannot get any closer with the old railway line fenced off.
+After walking back up the path, we went to see just how close we could get to the arches.
+To get close, you need to walk past the old railway sheds where they repaired anything associated with the railway.
+However, from here, you cannot get any closer with the old railway line fenced off.

 Returning to the NZMCA camp for the night but with still plenty of daylight left we decided that we would follow the path into the town.
-A really nice walk developed along the sides of the river with boardwalks over the swampy areas.
+A really lovely walk developed along the sides of the river with boardwalks over the swampy areas.
 It was a great way to spend a couple of hours.

-From here it’s on to the Heapy Track but that’s the next blog.
+From here it’s on to the Heapy Track, but that’s the next blog.